 Kangaroo Island Shipwreck Trail

-The Kangaroo Island Shipwreck Trail explores the history of the island from when Matthew Flinders became the first European to record it during his survey in the 'Investigator' in 1802.
+Matthew Flinders was the first European to map the coast during his survey in the Investigator in 1802.
 In 1803 French Captain Nicolas Baudin circumnavigated and charted the whole island.